On the existence of strong proof complexity generators: Introduction

 This conjecture is related to the provability problem mentioned above and the notion of pseudo-surjectivity implies the hardness as defined earlier.
 We shall touch upon it in Section \ref{17.7.22a}, the reader can find details in \cite{Kra-tau,Kra-dual}.

-\item {\em There is a generator hard for all proof systems}, cf.\cite[Sec.2]{Kra-dual}.
+\item {\em There is a generator hard for all proof systems}, cf. \cite[Sec.2]{Kra-dual}.

-\end{enumerate} We shall concentrate here on the second conjecture and we shall restrict our formulation to uniform generators (i.e computed by algorithms not just by sequences of circuits) having the minimal required stretch $m(n) = n+1$.
-It is easy to see that truncating any p-time generator to output-size $n+1$ preserves the hardness (over any pps simulating resolution).
+\end{enumerate} We shall concentrate here on the second conjecture and we shall restrict our formulation to uniform generators (i.e. computed by algorithms not just by sequences of circuits) having the minimal required stretch $m(n) = n+1$.
+It is easy to see that truncating any p-time generator to output-size $n+1$ preserves the hardness over any pps simulating resolution (e.g. such a truncation can be applied to generators $\tru_{s,k}$ and $U^t$ defined later).
 It also allows for a particularly simple formulation of Conjecture \ref{conj}: by \cite[Sec.1]{Kra-dual} (or \cite[L.19.4.1]{prf}) the second conjecture can be then restated without any reference to proof complexity notions as follows.

-\begin{conjecture}[{\cite[Sec.2]{Kra-dual}}] There exist a p-time function $g$ stretching each input by one bit such that its range $rng(g)$ intersects all infinite $\np$ sets.
+\begin{conjecture}[{\cite[Sec.2]{Kra-dual}}] There exists a p-time function $g$ stretching each input by one bit such that its range $rng(g)$ intersects all infinite $\np$ sets.
 That is, the complement of $rng(g)$ is $\np$-immune. \end{conjecture}

 A fundamental question of proof complexity is, in my view, whether the hardness of proving a tautology can be traced back to the hardness of computing some computational task associated with the formula.
 A paradigm of such a reduction is the method of feasible interpolation that applies to a wide range of proof systems albeit not to strong ones (cf. \cite[Chpts.17 and 18]{prf}).
 One can interpret Conjecture \ref{conj} as stating a reduction of provability hardness to computational hardness for all proof systems in the following sense: \begin{itemize}